carpentries-incubator/machine-learning-novice-sklearn/_episodes/08-learn-more.md

 questions:
 - "Where can you find out more about machine learning?"
 objectives:
-- "To learn more about machine learning"
+- "Know where to go to learn more about machine learning"
 keypoints:
-- "This course has only touched on a few areas of machine learning."
-- "Machine learning is a large and growing field."
-- "This course is designed to teach you just enough to do something useful."
+- "This course has only touched on a few areas of machine learning and is designed to teach you just enough to do something useful."
 - "Machine learning is a rapidly developing field and new tools and techniques are constantly appearing."
 ---